rust-cli/book/src/tutorial/testing.md

 while trying to come up with all the edge cases, your should look into [`proptest`].
-If you have a program which consumes arbitrary files and parses them, try to write a [fuzzer] to find edge cases and bugs.
+If you have a program which consumes arbitrary files and parses them, try to write a [fuzzer] to find bugs in edge cases.

 [`proptest`]: https://docs.rs/proptest
 [fuzzer]: https://fuzz.rs/book/introduction.html